torbendury/torbendury.github.io/_posts/2023-03-14-distributed-load-testing-locust.md

 - [docs.locust.io](https://docs.locust.io/en/stable/)
   - extremely well written documentation on how to use Locust and avoid common pitfalls
 - [ContainerSolutions/locust_exporter](https://github.com/ContainerSolutions/locust_exporter)
   - a Prometheus exporter for locust metrics.
-Comes handy-dandy
+Comes handy to use with the well-known [sidecar pattern](https://itnext.io/application-architecture-for-microservices-sidecar-pattern-c5c0074e8f1d).